Athosvcc/LMSR-ASM/README.md

 Dependencies: Java SE 8; Repast J 1.4; jfreechart 0.9.10

 A detailed introduction and user guide can be found in "An Agent-Based Framework for Prediction Markets".
-A brief overview of the code's files are in the How to Get Started document.
+A brief overview of the code's files are in the Guide to LMSR-ASM document.

 An easy to use .jar release is also provided.